Atlas-OS/docs/docs/troubleshooting/scripts.md

 ## :material-shield-lock-outline: Safe Mode

 Safe mode starts Windows in a very simple way, with only a few files and drivers.
 If a problem does not occur in safe mode, it means that the problem is not caused by the default settings or basic device drivers.
-Seeing how Windows works in safe mode can help you figure out where a problem is coming from and fix it on your PC.
+Seeing how Windows works in safe mode can help you figure out where a problem is coming from so you can fix it on your PC.

 !!! danger "Safe mode can be confusing"
     Safe mode is a state in Windows that only has the bare necessities to run Windows.
 So, you might be confused about what you need to do to get into safe mode.
 You should not have to use safe mode unless you know what you are doing or are following a trusted tutorial.